doremaxime/TIC-TAC-TOE/README.md

   •	want to play again.

 Development:
-  Spend first 2.5 days on game logic for node.
-HUGE TIME WASTE 1.5 day on jquery - should practice more
+  Spend about the first 2.5 days on game logic for node.
+HUGE TIME WASTE.
+    Had to start the game logic 3 times because I didn't undersand what was wanted.
-  1.5 day on APIs - read more on this!
+  Spent about 1.5 day on DOM manipulation.
+    Most of the bugs were realting to JQuery even though I did try.jquery a lot. spent about 1.5 day on APIs.
+The logins were easy but the game API was much tougher.
+  Learnt more with this project than class.